 Elizabeth Wagemann is a trained architect that conducts research on housing in extreme situations using prefabricated and modular designs.
 She graduated from Universidad Católica de Chile with a Bachelor of Architecture (2001) and a Master in Architecture (2005).
-She received an MPhil in Architecture (2012) from the University of Cambridge and is currently a PhD candidate at the same university.
+She received an MPhil in Architecture (2012) and a PhD (2016) from the University of Cambridge and is currently a Research Associate in the Department of Architecture.

-Before starting her studies at the University of Cambridge, she worked at Universidad Católica de Chile as an instructor (Thesis, 2nd year Studio, Experimental Prototypes) and coordinator of the master programmes (Architecture, Urban Design and Landscape).
+Before starting her studies at the University of Cambridge, she worked at Universidad Católica de Chile as an instructor and lecturer (Thesis, 2nd year Studio, Experimental Prototypes) and coordinator of the master programmes (Architecture, Urban Design and Landscape).
 She also worked as an architect in small and medium scale projects.
 Her M.Arch Thesis was exhibited at the Architecture Biennial of Chile 2010, and was presented in different conferences.
 Her PhD is funded by Becas Chile Scholarship.

 In her MPhil in Architecture at Cambridge she carried out a research called "Transitional accommodation after disasters.
 The gap between transitional and permanent housing".
 The research presents a comparison of shelters built in the past decade, showing a tendency to develop universal prototypes centred on the short-term product, when long-term projects are needed.

 Her current research is based on the flexibility and adaptation of shelters after disasters.
 Modifications done by users on prefabricated solutions are studied, with the aim to define a set of design suggestions for future additions and changes.

 - Eco-house Research.
 Researcher in transitional housing and disaster recovery.

 - RIBA Associate Member